 Not because she wasn't credible.
 Because nothing was connected.
 That's not a content problem.
 It's a signals problem.
 And it's almost universal.

 Somewhere right now a potential client is asking AI who to hire for exactly what you do.
 AI gives them a name.
-Is it yours.
+Whether it's yours depends on signals you've probably never checked.

 Before visiting Wendy's site, Carol documented what AI knew about her.
 The response was essentially nothing.
 A common name.
 No confident match.
 No recommendation.